milena-t/PhD_chapter4/mTOR_annotation/README.md

 ## Old annotation: why am I doing this

 There is an older version of the annotation done with BRAKER2 and TSEBRA separately, published in Kaufmann 2023 ([here](https://academic.oup.com/mbe/article/40/8/msad167/7227908)) which has like 35k genes, a lot for beetles.
 When I re-annotate a superscaffolded version of this assembly with BRAKER3 and the same RNAseq data, I find a much more reasonable 15k genes.
-I think this is because of the way that TSEBRA sets it's default values when combining evidence from different sources. the TSEBRA internal default weight value for RNAseq is only half of the value that BRAKER3 sets for TSEBRA.
+I think this is because of the way that TSEBRA sets it's default values when combining evidence from different sources.
+The TSEBRA internal default weight value for RNAseq is only half of the value that BRAKER3 sets for TSEBRA.
 I assume this is why the old BRAKER2 annotation (which used TSEBRA-specific defaults) finds about the same number of genes as my annotation with no RNAseq, because the RNA evidence is valued down.
 When it is weighted higher like in BRAKER3, then more false positives are filtered out, reducing the number of genes overall, especially for shorter transcripts.
+See more detailed explanation in the SI of https://github.com/milena-t/PhD_chapter1.

 However, this old annotation contains some manual curation for the copy number variation of TOR on the Y contigs.
 To be able to use the updated annotation for this project, I need to include the manual curation and also do a functional annotation.

-## Functional annotation

-If I want Bianca to use this for the differential expression analysis, I should do a functional annotation, Doug used eggnogg, I can probably figure it out.

 ## Manual curation of Y-Tor

-This is the workflow that Doug used and thankfully documented really well in `/proj/naiss2023-6-65/douglas/nobackup/Callosobruchus_maculatus/mTor`
+This is the workflow that Doug used and thankfully documented really well in `/proj/naiss2023-6-65/douglas/nobackup/Callosobruchus_maculatus/mTor`.
+This is based on the Kaufmann2023 annotation that already has correct gene structure models and just needed the functional information added.

 ### mTor consensus sequence